 Cognitive-enabled teacher assistant: Analysing Rahul’s learning patterns and his performance in the last three examinations; trigonometry comes out as a relatively weak area for him in mathematics.
 Deriving from the learning outcomes of half a million similar standard 10 students with matching characteristics, it is suggested that a review of module 4.1 and instructional video 5 can help him improve.

-Teacher: Rahul, in my opinion you should watch this instructional video which suits your learning style.
+Teacher: Rahul, in my opinion, you should watch this instructional video which suits your learning style.
 I suggest you start doing this and then we would observe your performance in trigonometry during the next exam.

 This example is a clear indicator of how understanding both the assessment data of the student, his examination marks and knowing a particular student offers a cognitive system which helps the teacher as well as the student.

 Until recently, computing was limited to programming done through human-defined inputs.
 On the other hand, cognitive systems learn with experience.
 These systems communicate with humans in a natural manner to interpret data, learning with every interaction and proposing new possibilities through reasoning, which strengthens the ability of human decision making.
 The above example shows that not only is data being collected through various sources of information about the student, but it also analyzes the data gathered from other students and its outcomes.
-This combination of information and experiential sources and interactions enables to come up with apt recommendation for a specific situation.
+This combination of information and experiential sources and interactions enables to come up with an apt recommendation for a specific situation.

-All of this is not possible without the power of big data analytics.
-So much data which would be gathered during these cognitive intelligence projects needs to be analyzed in the most accurate manner to deliver best results.
+All of this is not possible without the power of Big Data analytics.
+So much data which would be gathered during these cognitive intelligence projects needs to be analyzed in the most accurate manner to deliver the best results.
 This shows how quickly the idea of Big Data is seeping into one of the most integral parts of our lives – Education.
-Big data has proven to be helpful to all the areas it has set its foot in and it is ready to bring about a tremendous change in the way we teach and educate the younger generation.
+Big data has proven to be helpful in all the areas it has set its foot in and it is ready to bring about a tremendous change in the way we teach and educate the younger generation.
 With all this information available, it goes without saying that, Big Data has a lot to offer not only in terms of services but also in terms of employment.